 یہ بیماری وائرس کی وجہ سے ہوتی ہے. متاثرہ جلد سوجن اور سرخ ظاہر ہوتی ہے اور درد کی شکایت کے ساتھ چھونے پر گرم محسوس ہوتی ہے. سیلولائٹس عام طور پر ٹانگوں میں جلد کو متاثر کرتا ہے، لیکن یہ چہرے، کندھوں اور دیگر جگہوں پر بھی ظاہر ہوتا ہے. جلد میں کریک بیکٹریی حملے کا سبب بنتی ہے.عام طور پر، یہ ایک شخص سے دوسرے کو منتقل نہیں ہوتا ہے.

-Cellulitis is a skin condition which is both fairly common and could become increasingly serious.
+Cellulitis is a skin condition that is both fairly common and could become increasingly serious.
 The skin area that falls under the infection reddens and swells up.
 This area is also usually painful to touch and is warmer than others.

 Typically the main target areas are the lower legs.
 However, it could also show up on the face and arms as well as on other body parts.
 The main cause for its occurrence is the entry of bacteria through a crack in the skin.